abhijeetsharnagat/MITEASE---MERN-STACK/README.md

 - **Streamlined Categorization:** MITEase simplifies the process of finding and accessing different services by introducing a streamlined categorization system.

-- **Provider Registration:** Empowering service providers, the platform offers a simplified registration process, making it easy for them to showcase their services.
+- **Provider Registration:** Empowering service providers, the platform offers a simplified registration process, making it easy for them to showcase their services

 ## Technologies Used